magicleap/developer-portal-docs/docs/unity-api/api/Files/API/MLWebView.cs.md

         public MLResult ScrollBy(uint xPixels, uint yPixels) => MLResult.Create(ScrollByInternal(xPixels, yPixels));

-        public Vector2Int GetScrollSize() => GetScrollSizeInternal();
+        [Obsolete("GetScrollSize has been deprecated and will be removed in a future release.")] public Vector2Int GetScrollSize() => GetScrollSizeInternal();

-        public Vector2Int GetScrollOffset() => GetScrollOffsetInternal();
+        [Obsolete("GetScrollOffset has been deprecated and will be removed in a future release.")] public Vector2Int GetScrollOffset() => GetScrollOffsetInternal();

         public MLResult ResetZoom() => MLResult.Create(ResetZoomInternal());